HDMapNet: An Online HD Map Construction and Evaluation Framework: Experiments

 \subsection{Baseline methods}

-\textbf{Inverse Perspective Mapping (IPM).} The most straightforward baseline to construct an HD Map is to map semantic segmentation predictions to the bird's-eye view via IPM~\cite{Deng_2020, 2018efficient}.
-Although IPM works well for local road layout, it has two major drawbacks: IPM assumes a flat ground plane, which is not realistic in many scenarios; predictions in each perspective view image are not easily ensembled to a continuous and holistic view.
-We use FPN~\cite{lin2017feature} with resnext50\_32x4d~\cite{xie2017aggregated} backbone to segment each image.
-Then, we project the predictions via IPM to bird's-eye view.
-In this paper, we assume the ground plane is $z=0$ in the vehicle coordinate system and use intrinsic and extrinsic in nuScenes dataset to perform homographic projection.
+For all baseline methods, we use the same image encoder and decoder as HDMapNet and only change the view transformation module.

+\textbf{Inverse Perspective Mapping (IPM).} The most straightforward baseline is to map segmentation predictions to the bird's-eye view via IPM~\cite{Deng_2020, 2018efficient}.

 \textbf{IPM with bird's-eye view decoder (IPM(B)).} Our second baseline is an extension of IPM.
 Rather than making predictions in perspective view, we perform semantic segmentation directly in bird-eye view.
-We use the same decoder network as in HDMapNet.

 \textbf{IPM with perspective view feature encoder and bird's-eye view decoder (IPM(CB)).} The next extension is to perform feature learning in the perspective view while making predictions in the bird's-eye view.
-We use the same image encoder and BEV decoder as in HDMapNet.

 \textbf{Lift-Splat-Shoot.} Lift-Splat-Shoot \cite{philion2020lift} estimates a distribution over depth in the perspective view images.
 Then, it converts 2D images into 3D point clouds with features and projects them into the ego vehicle frame.
-Finally, the point clouds are transformed to a bird's-eye view feature map with PointPillars~\cite{lang2019pointpillars}.
-We use the code provided by \cite{philion2020lift} for experiments.

-\textbf{View Parsing Network (VPN).} VPN proposes a simple view transformation module to transform feature map from the perspective view to bird's-eye view: it uses a view relation module (VRM) (a two-layer MLPs) to model the relations between any two pixels in the perspective view feature map; then, a view fusion module (VFM) with average pooling layer fuse the features of pixels that fall into the same bird's-eye view position.
-We use the code released by \cite{Pan_2020} for experiments.
+\textbf{View Parsing Network (VPN).} VPN~\cite{Pan_2020} proposes a simple view transformation module: a view relation module to model the relations between any two pixels and a view fusion module to fuses the features of pixels.